Exams Overview

 Exams will be administered using two different technologies, with some exams being taken at home and others proctored on campus.
 The exam schedule will note (1) which technology you will use for your exam, and (2) if it will be administered in-person on campus or be taken at home.

 For Software exams you will need to go to the Exam4 website to download the Exam4 software.
-The updated software for final exams is available for download now.
-If you downloaded Exam4 for midterm exams this semester you will need to download this new version for Final exams.
+Students must download a seperate version of the software for midterms and a second version for final exams.

 The final exam schedule will indicate which courses will be using this method.
 They will be noted with the word “SOFTWARE” in the exam details.
 Exams given on the software can either 1) provide you no access to other systems on your computer, 2) provide access to notes but not the internet or 3) provide access to notes and the internet.
 The modes are determined by each faculty member and indicated on the final exam schedule.
 You will not be able to print or download exams taken with the software; you will only be able to view them.
 You will not be able to cut and paste into the typing screen on the software.

 We strongly recommend that you download the software and take a practice exam before the date of your actual exam so you can become familiarized with the software and solve any computer issues beforehand.
-The Document ID code for the software practice exam is Practice.
 It is recommended that you check compatibility with your laptop’s hardware/operating system here: https://www.exam4.com/support/.

 Exam4 Software Exam Written Instructions